-TC subclass 9.A represents known transport systems that function by an unknown mechanism of action.
-Three such systems are found in all three spirochetes, and no other member of this subclass was identified.
-The first of these families is the FeoB family of ferrous iron uptake transporters prominent in iron acquisition (TC#9.A.8) [74].
-Members of the second family, (HlyC/CorC; TC#9.A.40) may function as divalent cation channels.
+TC subclass 9.A represents known transport systems that

+function by an unknown mechanism of action.
+Three such systems are found in all three spirochetes, and no other members of this subclass were identified.
+The first of these families is the FeoB family of ferrous iron uptake transporters (TC#9.A.8).
+The second family is a multicomponent protein secretion system characterized only in Bacteroidetes (TC#9.A.25).
+Homologs of only one constituent of this family were identified, suggesting that the complete system is not present.
+Members of the third family, (HlyC/CorC; TC#9.A.40) may function as divalent cation channels.
 TC subclass 9.B includes putative transporters, where even transport function is not established.
 These proteins are listed in Table S1 but will not be discussed.